VioletHarmon2002/weatherStationproject/README.md

-# IoT Start Project
+# IoT Weather Station Project

-This is your IoT Gitlab project.
-You can use it to store your code and documentation.
+This is my Elizaveta Sabanova's IoT Gitlab project that was done during exchange program in HvA Netherlands, Amsterdam.

 ## Getting Started